lahwaacz/wiki-scripts/README.rst

   update them (for example when a package has been moved from the AUR to the official repositories).

-For a full list of available scripts see the root directory of the `git repository`_.
+For a full list of available scripts see the `root directory`_ in the git repository.
+The `examples directory`_ contains less notable notable scripts showing various ways of the core :py:mod:`ws` module usage.

 .. _`interlanguage map`: https://wiki.archlinux.org/index.php/Help:I18n
 .. _`style recommendations`: https://wiki.archlinux.org/index.php/Help:Style